 20 Why do you forget us for ever?

 and forsake us for such a long time?

 21 Turn us to yourself, Lord, and we will be restored.

 Pay Attention to Salvation

 1 Therefore we ought to pay greater attention to the things that we heard, or we might drift away.
-2 For if the word spoken through angels proved steadfast, and every transgression and disobedience received a just penalty, 3 how will we escape if we neglect so great a salvation—which at the first having been spoken through the Lord, was confirmed to us by those who heard, 4 God also testifying with them, both by signs and wonders, by various works of power and by gifts of the Holy Spirit, according to his own will?
+2 For if the message spoken through angels proved steadfast, and every transgression and act of disobedience received a just penalty, 3 how would we escape punishment if we neglect so great a salvation—which was first announced by the Lord, and then confirmed to us by those who heard it?
+4 God also testified with them, in both signs and wonders, and various works of power, and in gifts of the Holy Spirit, according to his own will.

 Jesus Made Like His Brothers

-5 For he didn’t subject the world to come, of which we speak, to angels.
-6 But one has somewhere testified, saying,
+5 For he did not put the world to come, of which we speak, under the dominion of angels.
+6 But someone has testified somewhere, saying,

 “What is man, that you think of him?

 Or the son of man, that you care for him?